Early Modern European intellectual history – a new programme

 (c) 1 course jointly held by Professors Danilo Facca, Valentina Lepri, Farkas Gábor Kiss and Matthias Roick focused on the ERC research.
 The course will be composed of 12 face-to-face lessons, divided into 4 modules of 3 hours each.

 (d) 1 course held by Dr Kristi Viiding (visiting researcher, Nawa Ulam) in November 2021.
 The course will be composed of 12 face-to-face lessons, divided into 3 modules of 4 hours each.
-Subjects of her teaching shall be Estonian and Livonian Renaissance humanism.
+Subject: Estonian and Livonian Renaissance humanism.

-In addition to the mandatory program outlined above, the students shall be required to attend the seminars organized by the HRK Centre and by the Zakład Filozofii Nowożytnej i Współcesnej IFiS PAN.
+In addition to the mandatory program outlined above, the students are required to attend the seminars organized by the HRK Centre and by the Zakład Filozofii Nowożytnej i Współcesnej IFiS PAN.

 Further obligations and timetable